Tag Archives: parenting

 Anxiety, at its core, is threat perception.
 It’s what happens when your internal system scans the world and concludes: “I’m not safe.
 I’m not ready.
 Something is wrong.”
 For many adult children today, this anxiety didn’t appear suddenly.
 It accumulated over time.
 Cultural pressure didn’t help.
 Social media normalized it.
 The expectation to “live your truth,” “find your identity,” and “build your personal brand” intensified it.

-And for parents, this anxiety often became something they tried to manage.
+And for parents, this anxiety often became something they tried to manage for their children.
 Sometimes unconsciously.
-But, in the end, anxiety is a yoke.
+But, in the end, anxiety is a yoke for anyone entering into adulthood.

-And if you’ve parented a child into adulthood, you’ve felt the weight of this yoke.
+And if you’ve parented a child into adulthood, you’ve felt the weight of anxiety as a yoke.
 Even if you didn’t have language for it; any parent knows the horrible feeling of seeing your child struggle and wanting to fix the problem for them.
 This doesn’t mean the family is broken.
 It means they are human.
 But over time, anxiety can begin to shape the emotional climate of the home.

-Anxious adult children crave validation because it lowers immediate distress.
+Anxious children crave validation because it lowers immediate distress.
 Parents will often turn to phrases like, “I get it.
 That sounds awful.
 Anyone would feel that way.”
 These responses bring quick relief to our children, and in general, those responses can be comforting but prolonged empathy can convey agreement.

 When anxiety goes unexamined in the life of the child and / or the parent, the parent will stop guiding and start absorbing.
 They will feel responsible for the emotional weather in the home.
 They will adjust to avoid storms.
+They will walk on egg-shells around their children.
 They will over-help to prevent collapse.
 They will rescue to prevent regret.
 It makes sense.
 It’s human.
 But it can also hinder the transfer of the yoke for the child.

-In the moment, anxiety might be lowered but in the long run it will only increase anxiety.
+In the moment, anxiety might be lowered but in the long run avoiding anxiety will only increase anxiety.
 It is because in those moments of “helping” it is telling the child “their fears were accurate; their ability is questionable” and they don’t get to grow through the struggle.

 This result confuses parents the most.
 How can someone who doesn’t want my help also struggle when things go wrong?
 How can someone resist support and also collapse without support?
 How can someone be so strong-willed and fragile?
+A parent will think an anxious child entering into adulthood would run to their parents for support, but sometimes it’s just the opposite:

 An anxious child may: